Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects: Summary

 where the minus (plus) sign refers to neutrinos (antineutrinos) and $N_e$ is the electron number density in the Earth interior.
 The neutrino mass ordering fixes the sign of $\Delta_{31}$, that is positive (negative) for normal (inverted) ordering: notice that, in the presence of matter effects, the neutrino (antineutrino) oscillation probability $P (\nu_\mu\to \nu_e)$ [$P (\bar{\nu}_\mu\to \bar{\nu}_e)$] gets enhanced if the ordering is normal (inverted).
 Exploiting the different matter effects for neutrinos and antineutrinos provides therefore the ideal tool to unravel the mass ordering.

 Matter effects are expected to be particularly relevant when the following resonance condition is satisfied:

 The precise location of the resonance will depend on both the neutrino path and the neutrino energy.
-For instance, for $\Delta m^2_{31} \sim 2.5 \times 10^{-3}$~eV$^2$ and distances of several thousand kilometers, as it is the case of atmospheric neutrinos, the resonance effect is expected to happen for neutrino energies $\sim 10$~GeV.
+For instance, for $\Delta m^2_{31} \sim 2.5 \times 10^{-3}$~eV$^2$ and distances of several thousand kilometers, as it is the case of atmospheric neutrinos, the resonance effect is expected to happen for neutrino energies $\sim 3-8$~GeV.

 In the case of muon disappearance experiments, in the $\sim$ GeV energy range relevant for long-baseline and atmospheric neutrino beams, the $P_{\mu \mu}$ survival probabilities are suppressed (enhanced) due to matter effects if the ordering is normal (inverted).
-If the matter density is constant, the $P_{\mu \mu}$ survival probability at terrestrial baselines is given by
+If the matter density is constant, the $P_{\mu \mu}$ survival probability at terrestrial baselines~ \footnote{For an expansion including also the solar mixing parameters, see Ref.\cite{Akhmedov:2004ny}.} is given by

 where $A=2 \sqrt{2} G_{F} N_{e} E$, $\theta^{\textrm{m}}_{13}$ is that of Equation~\eqref{eq:mixmatter} and

 The dependence of the survival probability $P_{\mu \mu}$ on the neutrino energy $E$ and the cosine of the zenith angle $\cos\theta_z$, related to the distance the atmospheric neutrinos travel inside the Earth before being detected at the experiments, is shown in Figure~\ref{fig:Pmumu} for normal (left panel) and inverted (right panel) ordering.
 There, we can see that reconstructing the oscillation pattern at different distances and energies allows to determine the neutrino mass ordering (see also section~\ref{sec:futureosc}).